A Total Deconstruction Of James White's Fallible Rule.

 A grammatical analysis: θεοῦ The Father?
 Or θεοῦ the Son?

-A short examination of a neglected rule with no exceptions:
+A short examination of a overlooked rule with no apparent exceptions:

-Did you know that the article in “The Great God” at Titus 2:13 clearly identifies him as the Father from Titus 1:4 based upon the Greek anaphora in the exact same way that a pronoun identifies its antecedent?
+According to the rule of Anaphora, the article in “The Great God” at Titus 2:13 clearly identifies him as the Father from Titus 1:1,4 based upon the Greek anaphora in the exact same way that a pronoun identifies its antecedent.

-The article τοῦ that modifies μεγάλου Θεοῦ [great God] in vs 13 has an anaphoric origin in the very first chapter of Titus.
+The article τοῦ that modifies μεγάλου Θεοῦ [great God] in vs 13 has an anaphoric origin in the most clear sense in the very first chapter of Titus.
 [1:1,4]

 When an articular substantive (noun) is present it will likely have an anarthrous (without the article) first mention in the same book, chapter, or verse.
 When applied to Titus 2:13 we have a live example of the Greek individualized anaphora providing us with exegetical proof for the seemingly ambiguous mention of "the Great God” in vs 13 as to its proper antecedent.